mantir/Lernreflex/README.md

 And then it's all npm, so just download the code and do `npm install`.

 For further instructions how to run a React Native app, please have a look at their [docs](https://facebook.github.io/react-native/).
 To use the app, a running [COMPBASE](https://github.com/uzuzjmd/COMPBASE) and a [Moodle](https://github.com/moodle/moodle) with the [COMPBASE-Plugin](https://github.com/uzuzjmd/COMPBASE/tree/master/competence-lms-adaptors/moodle) is required.
-The path to the API must be specified in the models/Model.js.
+The ip or url to the API must be specified in the `localip.js` (without protocol and port, if you want to make changes there you have to change the code in the initialization in `models/Model.js`)

 ## Generate documentation
 The documentation can be generated using: